The Homework Parent vs. The Holiday Parent

 My message to all of you Homework parents out there: hang in there!

-While your child may hate what you do today, chances are excellent that he’ll come to appreciate it tomorrow.
-“At least my mom cared enough to make sure I brushed my teeth and read a book once in a while,” said a young man to me recently in a session when he was describing his childhood.
-“My dad didn’t give a s–t what I did.”
-That’s an actual quote–and that’s how he came to see his Holiday parent: as someone who didn’t care.
+While your child may hate what you do today, chances are excellent that he'll come to appreciate it tomorrow.
+"At least my mom cared enough to make sure I brushed my teeth and read a book once in a while," said a young man to me recently in a session when he was describing his childhood.
+"My dad didn't give a s--t what I did."
+That's an actual quote--and that's how he came to see his Holiday parent: as someone who didn't care.

 Let Holiday parent be Mr. Popular now; your child will someday appreciate you and what you did for him.
 He'll probably come to regret how he treated you during those years when his other parent should've known better.

 Homework parents of the world, hear my cry!
 Stay strong!
-Don’t take the easy way out.
+Don't take the easy way out.
 You care too much about your children to compete with your ex- for their affection.
-Keep taking the long-term approach, and cling to the realization that you aren’t raising him to be a child–you’re raising him to be a man.
+Keep taking the long-term approach, and cling to the realization that you aren't raising him to be a child--you're raising him to be a man.